preclinical-imaging/pixi-mice-image-splitter/splitter_of_mice/readme.md

   -m <int>    maximum margin on axial slice in pixels [20]<br>
   -p <int>    minimum number of pixels in detectable region [200]<br>

-NOTE specify the number of animals for additional verification of detected regions.
+NOTE specify the number of animals (-n option) for additional verification of detected regions.